A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

 \paragraph{Safety alignment and evaluation.} Beyond general capabilities, synthetic data is essential for red teaming techniques.
 These techniques involve generating harmful and helpful responses along with preference pairs to stress-test the safety of vision and language models.
 For instance, SPA-VL creates 100,000 image-instruction quadruples that feature chosen and rejected responses across six specific harm domains.
 This dataset is designed to support safety training based on Proximal Policy Optimization or Direct Preference Optimization \citep{zhang2025spavl}.
 Beyond alignment based on preferences red teaming also requires stress testing failure modes that could lead to behavior that is not safe in an indirect manner.
 This includes visual scenes containing a large amount of text where optical character recognition and misunderstandings of the layout can result in interpretations that are harmful.
 Regarding evaluation, OCRBench v2 extends text-rich scenarios with human-verified questions to strictly examine the optical character recognition and structure understanding capabilities of large multimodal models \citep{fu2025ocrbenchv2}.

-Based on the discussion above, combining these distinct roles reveals that synthetic vision and language data has evolved into a fundamental infrastructure for post-training.
+Based on the discussion above, combining these distinct roles reveals that synthetic vision-language data have evolved into a fundamental infrastructure for post-training.
 This data not only scales supervised instruction learning but also provides explicit signals for alignment.
 Furthermore, it enables the repair of weak cross-modal supervision and supports rigorous safety and structural evaluations within an ecosystem driven by LLMs.